Chelsoconn/theDOM/notes.md

 **XML** (or **extensible markup language**) shares common heritage with HTML: they are both based on an earlier and similar type of markup, SGML

-More struct than HTML and used in older apps
+More strict than HTML and used in older apps